ovh/docs/pages/platform/databases/04_advanced_configuration/guide.fr-ca.md

 > [!primary]
 >
-> These actions are not available from the OVHcloud Control Panel.
+> Theses actions are not available from the OVHcloud Control Panel
 >

 ## Requirements